-Sloane Stephens signed with Nike after winning the U.S Open in 2017.
-She wears Nike apparel and shoes on and off the court.
-Previously, she had a long standing partnership with Under Armor.
+In 2023, Stephens switched to Free People Movement clothing after being dropped by Nike.
+Sloane Stephens signed with Nike after winning the US Open in 2017.
+Previously, she had a long-standing partnership with Under Armor.

 Sloane Stephens has been a global ambassador for Mercedes-Benz since 2018.
 The German luxury car maker also sponsors Roger Federer.
 As part of the sponsorship, Stephens received Mercedes-Benz GLE 63 S Coupe.
 Mercedes Benz is the official vehicle sponsor of the U.S. Open.